1jour1vin

 About the wine:

 The nose is fruity and balanced, offering elegance and harmony.
-It features notes of juicy blackcurrant, juicy blackberry, and, to a lesser extent, dark berries, combined with hints of blueberry, lilac, crushed/juicy raspberry, as well as touches of refined minerality, gray pepper, toasted/caramelized notes, and chocolate.
-The palate is fruity, fresh, mineral, balanced, and finely structured, with a mineral and subtly tart backbone.
-On the palate, this wine expresses notes of fleshy blackberry, fleshy/juicy blackcurrant, and, to a lesser extent, raspberry, combined with hints of small black berries, pulpy blueberry, as well as hints of lilac, blueberry, caramelization, and toast.
+It features notes of juicy blackcurrant, plump blackberry, and, to a lesser extent, dark berries, combined with hints of blueberry, lilac, crushed/plump raspberry, as well as hints of refined minerality, gray pepper, toasted/caramelized notes, and chocolate.
+On the palate, it is fruity, fresh, mineral, balanced, and finely structured, with a mineral and subtly tart backbone.
+On the palate, this wine expresses notes of fleshy blackberry, fleshy/juicy blackcurrant, and, to a lesser extent, raspberry, combined with hints of small black berries, pulpy blueberry, as well as hints of lilac, blueberry, caramelization, and toasty notes.
 Good length.
 The tannins are fine and well-integrated.
-A hint of cocoa and vanilla on the finish.
+A hint of cocoa and vanilla lingers on the finish.

 Anthocyanins - Yohan Castaing